wearegiants/Library-Foundation/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 6.1.7 =
+* Security Fix: Fixed reflected XSS vulnerability: CVSS 6.1 (Medium).
+Thanks Kacper Szurek.

+= 6.1.6 =
+* Fix: Fixed bug with 2FA not properly handling email address login.
+* Fix: Show logins/logouts when Live Traffic is disabled.
+* Fix: Fixed bug with PCRE versions < 7.0 (repeated subpattern is too long).
+* Fix: Now able to delete whitelisted URL/params containing ampersands and non-UTF8 characters.
+* Improvement: Reduced 2FA activation code to expire after 30 days.
+* Improvement: Live Traffic now only shows verified Googlebot under Google Crawler filter for new visits.
+* Improvement: Adjusted permissions on Firewall log/config files to be 0640.
+* Fix: Fixed false positive from Maldet in the wfConfig table during the scan.

+= 6.1.5 =
+* Fix: WordPress language files no longer flagged as changed.
+* Improvement: Accept wildcards in "Immediately block IP's that access these URLs."
+* Fix: Fixed bug when multiple authors have published posts, /?author=N scans show an author archive page.
+* Fix: Fixed issue with IPv6 mapped IPv4 addresses not being treated as IPv4.
+* Improvement: Added WordPress version and various constants to Diagnostics report.
+* Fix: Fixed bug with Windows users unable to save Firewall config.
+* Improvement: Include option for IIS on Windows in Firewall config process, and recommend manual php.ini change only.
+* Fix: Made the 'administrator email address' admin notice dismissable.

 = 6.1.4 =
-Fix: Fixed potential bug with 'stored data not found after a fork.
+* Fix: Fixed potential bug with 'stored data not found after a fork.
 Got type: boolean'.
-Improvement: Added bulk actions and filters to WAF whitelist table.
+* Improvement: Added bulk actions and filters to WAF whitelist table.
-Improvement: Added a check while in learning mode to verify the response is not 404 before whitelising.
+* Improvement: Added a check while in learning mode to verify the response is not 404 before whitelising.
-Fix: Added index to attackLogTime. wfHits trimmed on runInstall now.
+* Fix: Added index to attackLogTime. wfHits trimmed on runInstall now.
-Fix: Fixed attack data sync for hosts that cannot use wp-cron.
+* Fix: Fixed attack data sync for hosts that cannot use wp-cron.
-Improvement: Use wftest@wordfence.com as the Diagnostics page default email address.
+* Improvement: Use wftest@wordfence.com as the Diagnostics page default email address.
-Improvement: When WFWAF_ENABLED is set to false to disable the firewall, show this on the Firewall page.
+* Improvement: When WFWAF_ENABLED is set to false to disable the firewall, show this on the Firewall page.
-Fix: Prevent warnings when $_SERVER is empty.
+* Fix: Prevent warnings when $_SERVER is empty.
-Fix: Bug fix for illegal string offset.
+* Fix: Bug fix for illegal string offset.
-Fix: Hooked up multibyte string functions to binary safe equivalents.
+* Fix: Hooked up multibyte string functions to binary safe equivalents.
-Fix: Hooked up reverse IP lookup in Live Traffic.
+* Fix: Hooked up reverse IP lookup in Live Traffic.
-Fix: Add the user the web server (or PHP) is currently running as to Diagnostics page.
+* Fix: Add the user the web server (or PHP) is currently running as to Diagnostics page.
-Improvement: Pause Live Traffic after scrolling past the first entry.
+* Improvement: Pause Live Traffic after scrolling past the first entry.
-Improvement: Move "Permanently block all temporarily blocked IP addresses" button to top of blocked IP list.
+* Improvement: Move "Permanently block all temporarily blocked IP addresses" button to top of blocked IP list.
-Fix: Added JSON fallback for PHP installations that don't have JSON enabled.
+* Fix: Added JSON fallback for PHP installations that don't have JSON enabled.

 = 6.1.3 =
 * Improvement: Added dismiss button to the Wordfence WAF setup admin notice.